Eduard Steuermann

-Eduard Steuermann (June 18, 1892 in Sambor, Austro-Hungarian Empire – November 11, 1964 in New York City) was an Austrian (and later American) pianist and composer.
+Eduard Steuermann (June 18, 1892, in Sambor, Austria-Hungary – November 11, 1964, in New York City) was an Austrian-born American pianist and composer.

 Steuermann studied piano with Vilém Kurz at the Lemberg Conservatory and Ferruccio Busoni in Berlin, and studied composition with Engelbert Humperdinck and Arnold Schoenberg.
 He played the piano part in the first performance of Schoenberg's Pierrot Lunaire and premiered his Piano Concerto.
 He continued his association with Schoenberg as a pianist for the composer's Society for Private Musical Performances in Vienna, and made an arrangement for piano trio of Schoenberg's Verklärte Nacht.
 He performed in the radio premiere of Schoenberg's "Ode to Napoleon Bonaparte" with the New York Philharmonic under Artur Rodziński on November 26, 1944.
-In 1952 he was awarded the Schoenberg Medal by the International Society for Contemporary Music.
+In 1952, he was awarded the Schoenberg Medal by the International Society for Contemporary Music.
 He taught at the Internationale Ferienkurse für Neue Musik at Darmstadt.